Myster-Ts-RPGs/Thellade-World/01 Campaign/02 Factions/03 Organization/03b Secret Factions/The Infernal Covenant.md

 - [[Daelric Voss|Lord Inquisitor Voss]] has issued a Crimson Writ authorizing retaliatory actions against [[Campaign Group 4]] for disrupting a Kanda cell.
 - [[Heksekonge]], a member of [[Campaign Group 5]], has received an infernal communion from [[Isareth Vael]], suggesting an ascension rite is imminent.
-- The [[01 Campaign/02 Factions/03 Organization/03b Secret Factions/The Infernal Covenant|Infernal Covenant]] has secretly assisted in suppressing Orcus cultist activity beneath [[Lambaro]], likely as part of an infernal transaction.
+- The [[01 Campaign/02 Factions/03 Organization/03b Secret Factions/The Infernal Covenant|Infernal Covenant]] has secretly assisted in suppressing Orcus cultist activity beneath [[OneNote/Crossroads2025/Project 1 Archive/LambaroNotes]], likely as part of an infernal transaction.
-- Cult cells across [[Mangagoy]], [[Mwingu]], and [[Jambito]] are executing economic destabilization rituals via cursed contracts and soul-bank fraud.
+- Cult cells across [[OneNote/Crossroads2025/Project 1 Archive/MangagoyNotes]], [[Mwingu]], and [[OneNote/Crossroads2025/Project 1 Archive/JambitoNotes]] are executing economic destabilization rituals via cursed contracts and soul-bank fraud.
 - A dispute within the [[Ninefold Court]] over loyalty to the Last Prophet’s original pact has caused tension between the old guard and reformists.

 ---